haroohie-club/HaroohieSite/content/chokuretsu/patch/en.md

 ---
 title: Patch ROM - Suzumiya Haruhi No Chokuretsu Translation (Nintendo DS)
-description: Online ROM patcher for applying the patch of Suzumiya Haruhi no Chokuretsu (The Series of Haruhi Suzumiya)
+description: Online ROM patcher for applying the translation patches of Suzumiya Haruhi no Chokuretsu (The Series of Haruhi Suzumiya)
 ---

 ## Patch ROM